 June Whitfield has probably appeared with more comedians than any other female in the history of the world – she has been called the “comedian’s moll” and has worked with everyone from Tony Hancock to Julian Clary.
 Her most successful partnership was with former Carry On co-star, Terry Scott.

-She also had heart problems – which she’s reluctant to talk about – and wears a pacemaker.
+She also had heart problems and wore a pacemaker.
+She died in 2018, aged 88.

 Joan Sims – who had been the most versatile of the female cast – died in June 2001